Double-Acting Actuator (G)

 Initial gas temperature in chamber B —

-initial gas temperature in the chamber B
+initial temperature of the gas in the chamber B

 Details